isomerpages/pmo-nccs/media/speeches/_posts/2025-11-17-post-National Statement of Singapore at UNFCCC COP30 by Min Grace Fu.md

 of nuclear energy.</p>
 <p>Singapore is also actively looking to import low-carbon electricity from
 our region.
-Last month, Singapore granted conditional approval to import 1 GW of low-carbon electricity generated from hydropower from Sarawak, Malaysia.
+Last month, Singapore granted conditional approval to import 1GW of low-carbon electricity generated from hydropower from Sarawak, Malaysia.
 This brings us to about 8GW of potential cross-border electricity trading projects from our region, including from Indonesia, Vietnam, Cambodia and Australia.</p>
 <p>Beyond power imports, Singapore is advancing the use of low-carbon fuels
 in the maritime and aviation – sectors central to our role as a global hub.
 Singapore is exploring methanol and ammonia as low-carbon fuels for